huggingface/safetensors/README.md

 - SavedModel: Tensorflow specific
 - MsgPack: No layout control to enable lazy loading (important for loading specific parts in distributed setting)
 - Protobuf: Hard 2Go max file size limit
-- Cap'n'proto: Float16 support is not present [link](https://capnproto.org/language.html#built-in-types) so using a manual wrapper over a byte-buffer would be necessary +
+- Cap'n'proto: Float16 support is not present [link](https://capnproto.org/language.html#built-in-types) so using a manual wrapper over a byte-buffer would be necessary.
+Layout control seems possible but not trivial as buffers have limitations [link](https://stackoverflow.com/questions/48458839/capnproto-maximum-filesize).

 ## Notes